James Stewart, the Black Knight of Lorn: Early life

-The Black Knight of Lorne was born at Innermeath, Scotland.
-His father was Sir John Stewart (died 26 April 1421), Scotland's Ambassador to England.
+The Black Knight of Lorne was born in Innermeath, Scotland.
+His father was Sir John Stewart (died 26 April 1421), Scotland's ambassador to England.
 He was a direct male-line descendant of Alexander Stewart, 4th High Steward of Scotland, through his second son Sir John Stewart of Bonkill, who was killed at the Battle of Falkirk.
-His mother was also a descendant of Elizabeth de Burgh, second wife/queen consort of King Robert I ("The Bruce").
+His mother was Isabell MacDougall, daughter of John Gallda MacDougall and Joanna Isaac.
+Joanna Isaac was the daughter of Sir Thomas Isaac and Matilda de Brus, Princess of Scotland, who was the daughter of Elizabeth de Burgh and Robert the Bruce.

 Political career

 James was a younger brother of Robert Stewart, 1st Lord Lorne (1382–1449), whose descendants bore this title.
 He was an ally of the Black Douglases, Earls of Douglas.
 After the murder of James I of Scotland in 1437, power was held by Archibald Douglas, 5th Earl of Douglas as regent for the underage James II of Scotland.
 The Stewarts of Lorne were amongst his most trusted supporters, and their power greatly increased while the Douglas family controlled Scotland and the king was a mere 7 years of age.
 However, the unexpected death of the 5th Earl of Douglas from a fever in 1439 saw power now being uneasily shared between William, 1st Lord Crichton, Chancellor of Scotland and Sir Alexander Livingston, Governor of Stirling Castle.

 Stewart married Joan Beaufort, the queen consort, and became stepfather to James II.
 Stewart and his Douglas allies planned to remove the young James II, who was being held by Livingston in his stronghold of Stirling Castle.
 However, Livingston arrested Lady Joan on 3 Aug 1439, imprisoning her in Stirling Castle, while throwing Sir James and his brother Sir William into its dungeon.
 They were later released on good behaviour.
 Stewart was given safe conduct to England in 1445, 1447 and 1451.

 He was supposedly captured at sea by Flemish pirates and put to death after 1451.
-But he was still alive in 1453–54 when he carried King James II's offer to Edmund Beaufort, Duke of Somerset to rescue him.
-Somerset was then a prisoner in the Tower of London while Richard Duke of York was in charge of the government.
+But he was still alive in 1453–54, when he carried King James II's offer to Joan’s brother Edmund Beaufort, Duke of Somerset to rescue him from the Tower of London, when Somerset was a prisoner during the regency of Richard Duke of York.